-Biosolids deliveries can resume in Phase 3 & 4.
-Admin Center staff should place the completed request forms on a clipboard at the backdoor of the Admin Building.
+Biosolids deliveries can be made in Phase 3, Tier 3, Tier 2, Tier 1, and Phase 4.
+Administration Center staff should place the completed request forms on a clipboard at the backdoor of the Administration Center.
 The Operations Supervisor may implement other measures as appropriate to protect DGSD employees.